-To prevent a porch swing from flipping, make sure that the metal chain or rope supports are securely attached to the porch ceiling, the back of the swing, and the front of the swing.
-Don’t hang heavy items on the back of the porch swing, and make sure that the porch swing is hung evenly.
+To prevent a porch swing from flipping, make sure that the metal chain or rope supports are securely attached to the porch ceiling, the back of the swing, and the front of the swing (usually the armrests).
+Don’t hang heavy items on the back of the swing, and make sure that both sides are hung evenly.

 Now that you know some basic information about how to prevent your porch swing from flipping, you may be wondering what you should do if it does flip while someone is on the porch swing.
 We’ll cover that below, as well as provide some more detailed instructions on how to keep your porch swing right side up!

 How Can I Prevent my Porch Swing from Flipping?

 There are many things that you can do to reduce the possibility of your porch swing flipping, and most of them are quite easy to do.

 Avoid Putting Heavy Items on Back of Porch Swing

 If you want to avoid flipping over your porch swing by accident, don’t put any items on the back of it.
 Porch swings are carefully balanced, and any extra weight on the back of the swing can potentially cause it to flip over.

 You can put a blanket and pillows on your porch swing if you want to, but try to put the blanket on the bottom of the porch swing rather than on the back of it, even if it is only a light blanket.
 If you put a blanket on the back of your porch swing and then multiple people sit on it and swing, the swing can potentially tip over.

 When you hang your porch swing, make sure that the metal chain or the rope that your swing is hanging from is securely attached to the back and the bottom.
 Also, make sure that the chain or rope is attached to the front or the bottom of the porch swing rather than the back or middle of it.
 (Source)